 Christmas in Serbia and Montenegro

-On Christmas Eve, families gather and all families fast and don't eat food that comes from animals.
+On Christmas Eve, families gather and many people fast and don't eat food that comes from animals.
 It is the last day of the Christmas fast.
 Christmas is a very religious holiday and most people go to the Christmas Services.

 There are a lot of old Serbian traditions associated with the countryside, which have now lost their meaning because more people live in towns and cities.
 On the morning of Christmas Eve, the father of the family used to go to the forest to cut a young oak called the 'Badnjak' (Christmas Eve tree) but today people just buy one.
 Under the table there should also be some straw as a symbol of the stable/cave where Jesus was born.